estebanmunchjones2019/react-hooks-article/readme.md

     }, []);
 ```

- So **we need to outsource that repeated code into an function, outisde the components.**
+ So **we need to outsource that repeated code into an function that lives outisde the components.**

-The logic we need to abstract needs to call an API when the first render of `Posts.js` or `Widget.js` components happened, and then, when the asynchronous call to the API finished, the state of those component needs to get updated.
+The logic we need to abstract needs to call an API when the first render of `Posts.js` or `Widget.js` components happened, and then, when the asynchronous call to the API finished, the state of those component that need to get updated.

 If we put all the logic into a normal function, like this: